MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/web-components/troubleshooting.md

 ## Port issues

 For the web client to work properly, the appropriate ports must be opened in the computer ’s firewall.
-The [!INCLUDE[prodshort](../includes/prodshort.md)] Web Client installer opens the appropriate ports when components of the web client are installed.
+The Dynamics GP Web Client installer opens the appropriate ports when components of the web client are installed.
 You can use the following command to list the ports that are open on a system:

 netstat - anob